amadeovezz/sentinel/README.md

 ### Future Improvements

-- Improve memory and cpu performance for image processing:
+- Improve image processing performance
-  - Investigate building a BlockImageProcessor (with raterio block reads and writes).
-Re-assembly logic may be challenging here.
+  - There is a new PR open for this: `https://github.com/amadeovezz/sentinel/pull/1`
 - Compute hash on multi-part download to ensure integrity of file
-- The intensity values in the GeoTiff appear to be slightly off.
-Look into scaling / re-sampling.
+- Look into normalizing the images for human rgb images.
+The intensity values in the GeoTiff appear to be slightly off when observing in QGIS.

 ## How to run